What Is a Pots Line

 This traditional analog phone system relies on the Public Switched Telephone Network (PSTN) to function.
 When you dial a number on a traditional landline phone, the POTS phone line converts your voice into analog electrical signals.
 These signals travel across copper wires within the vast network of the PSTN.

-See also How to Get a US Number
+See also How to Identify Unknown Number

 Each call is manually routed, creating a continuous circuit between you and the person you're calling.
 This circuit remains connected throughout the duration of your call, ensuring a stable and direct line of communication.